2008Choco/Dyson4J/README.md

 # Dyson4J
 A Java library to assist in connecting to Dyson fans via MQTT messaging protocols.
 This library is mostly asynchronous and can be used to post state changes to the fan, as well as query environmental data from Dyson fan sensors.
+Dyson4J is compiled with Java 17, therefore your project must be compiled with at least Java 17 to use.

 Communication to a Dyson fan can only be accomplished over a local network as the Dyson REST API is not properly documented by Dyson and changes frequently.